TOJLL

 Our Development Team:

 Bill McBain: past CLA President and BCLA Head Coach and BCLA V.P.
 Development.
 CLA Hall of Fame in the Builders category.
 Winner of the B.C.L.A.'s Mr. Lacrosse award.
 Along with many, many other Lacrosse awards to his credit.
 Corinne Almas: Kelowna Minor President, first TOMLC Chair, BCLA V.P.
 Development and first woman ever to win the B.C.L.A.'s “Mr. Lacrosse” award.
 They had to change the name of the award to Ms./Mr. Lacrosse.
 Dan Wray: Surrey Minor Association Head Coach.
 Kelowna Minor Association Head Coach, V.P.
 Development TOMLC, Chair B.C.L.A.
 Minor Directorate, winner of the B.C.L.A.'s Executive of the Year 3 straight years and winner of the B.C.L.A.'s “Mr. Lacrosse”!
 Known as the “Vision and Action team”!
-Honourable mentions: Rochelle Winterton B.C.L.A.
+Honorable mentions: Rochelle Winterton B.C.L.A.
 Executive Director, Myrna Cable of the Great White North Commission and Greg Toll B.C.L.A.
 Minor Directorate Chair and many, many others!

 We tried to establish Intermediate Lacrosse for 3 years before the TOJLL.
 But always had problems with enough players to play.
 It was a constant problem.
 It was then Bill McBain suggested we use the 5 year Jr. “B” program and that seemed to solve the problem.

-1997 Interior Intermediate League.
+1997 Interior Intermediate League

 Kelowna Kodiaks 4-4, Kamloops Rattlers 4-4